sprout-uci/APEX/README.md

         make simple_app

 to build the software including the binaries of simple_app test-case.
-Note that this step will not run any simulation but simply generate the MSP430 binaries corresponding to the test-case of choice.
+Note that this step will not run any simulation, but simply generate the MSP430 binaries corresponding to the test-case of choice.
 As a result of the build, two files pmem.mem and smem.mem should be created inside msp_bin directory:

 - pmem.mem program memory contents corresponding the application binaries

 - smem.mem contains SW-Att binaries.

-In the next steps, during synthesis, these files will be load these binaries to the MSP430 memory when we either: synthesize VAPE on the FPGA or run VAPE in simulation using VIVADO simulation tools.
+In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we either: deploy APEX on the FPGA or run APEX simulation using VIVADO simulation tools.

-To clean the built files run:
+If you want to clean the built files run:

         make clean

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

-To test VAPE with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis (see below).
+To test VAPE with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.

 ## Creating a VAPE project on Vivado and Running Synthesis

-This is an example of how to synthesize and prototype VAPE using Basys3 FPGA and XILINX Vivado v2017.4 (64-bit) IDE for Linux
+This is an example of how to synthesize and prototype VAPE using Basys3 FPGA and XILINX Vivado v2019.2 (64-bit) IDE for Linux

 - Vivado IDE is available to download at: https://www.xilinx.com/support/download.html